xueyuan-she/ParallelSpikeSim/README.md

 ParallelSpikeSim (PSS) is a GPU accelerated spiking neural network simulator.

-PSS is first introduced in [paper](https://ieeexplore.ieee.org/abstract/document/8714846).
+PSS is first introduced in [paper](https://ieeexplore.ieee.org/abstract/document/8714846) (Author: Xueyuan She, Yun Long and Saibal Mukhopadhyay).
 Since the introduction, some more functions are added to PSS, including:

 - Spiking convolutional neural network
 - Frequency-dependent STDP